franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

 ### Data structures

-- merkle tree
-- IAVL+ Tree
+Cosmos Applications and Tendermint uses a lot of data structures for storing important data:
+Block, Transaction, Vote, Events, Application's state.
+The notable one are tree-like data structure:

+- Simple Merkle tree: used for storing transaction hashs.
+The Merkle root is stored in the block header.
+- IAVL+ Tree: key-value pair based storage for the application's state.

 Because Tendermint only uses a Simple Merkle Tree, application developers are expect to use their own Merkle tree in their applications.
-For example, the IAVL+ Tree - an immutable self-balancing binary tree for persisting application state is defined in the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/blob/ae77f0080a724b159233bd9b289b2e91c0de21b5/docs/interfaces/lite/specification.md)
+For example, the IAVL+ Tree is an immutable self-balancing binary tree for persisting application state is defined in the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/blob/ae77f0080a724b159233bd9b289b2e91c0de21b5/docs/interfaces/lite/specification.md).

 ---